loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 ### Minimalistic zero-dependency configuration

-In Java 11 and later, we can use standard HTTP client and Loki JSON API.
 This setup is supported natively by Loki4j and does not require any extra dependencies.
 We need to define only required settings, leaving optional settings with their default values.